Russia and Ukraine say a major prisoner swap has begun

 Ukraine’s air force said Russia fired 175 Shahed and decoy drones, as well as a ballistic missile since late Thursday.

 Arhirova reported from Kyiv, Ukraine.
-Associated Press writer Aamer Madhani in Washington and Yehor Konovalov in Ukraine contributed.
+Associated Press writer Aamer Madhani in Washington, Yehor Konovalov in Ukraine and Katie Marie Davies in Manchester, England, contributed.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine